-Following Government cuts to young people's benefits, demand for supported housing in Middlesborough and Stockton-on-Teesside is on the rise.
+Following government cuts to young people's benefits, demand for supported housing in Middlesborough and Stockton-on-Teesside is on the rise.
 Affordable housing and access to work are essential if vulnerable young people are to achieve successful futures.

 We've given local charity Community Campus 87 a grant of £75,000 to convert two empty properties in Middlesborough and Stockton-on-Teesside into homes for young people at risk of becoming homeless.
-The young tenants will recieve support from the charity including personal development plans and opportunities to travel and experience life outside of Teesside.
+The young tenants will receive support from the charity including personal development plans and opportunities to travel and experience life outside of Teesside.

-In addition to our funding, we've recruited Lacey + Saltykov Architects to give free design advice to Community Campus to help the charity create new-build housing on empty land.
+We've also recruited Lacey + Saltykov Architects to give free design advice to Community Campus to help the charity create new-build housing on empty land.

 Could you help Community Campus bring more empty homes on Teesside back to life?
 Find out how to sponsor a project like this.